 Birria Pizza

-This easy birria pizza recipe features slow-cooked birria meat, gooey cheese, and spicy jalapenos.
+My birria pizza recipe features slow-cooked birria meat, gooey cheese, and spicy jalapenos baked on a chewy and fluffy crust.
+It's packed with so much flavor.
 Watch the video below to see how I make this in my kitchen.

 Prep: 5 minutes